 \section{Introduction}

-Objects play a significant role in our daily lives, as we use them as tools and interact with them regularly.
-Objects may be in different states.
-The accurate recognition of such states is crucial because it determines the actions that can be performed with or upon it~\cite{jamone2016affordances}.
-In the field of computer vision, object state classification (OSC) is important for inferring an object's functionality and is closely related to action recognition~\cite{Wang2016b}, object classification~\cite{Farhadi2009} and affordance learning~\cite{chuang2018learning}.
+In our daily lives, we interact with objects regularly for various purposes and in various contexts, often bringing changes in object states.
+The object state change can be seen as the effect of the transformation induced by the interaction~\cite{wang2016actions}.

+The recognition of object states and state changes is crucial for determining an object's condition and the interaction that was performed or a future one the object could afford~\cite{jamone2016affordances}.
+These cues highlight the significance of the Object State Classification (OSC) task in computer vision that can leverage the functionality and performance of AI systems in tasks such as learning object affordances~\cite{chuang2018learning}, recognizing interactions~\cite{Wang2016b,Isola2015,liu2017jointly,Mancini2022}, reasoning to achieve an object state change~\cite{Farhadi2009}, recognizing the completion or failure of goals, recovery from possible mistakes~\cite{schoonbeek2024industreal}, etc.

-Taking into consideration these observations, it could be argued that the research on state classification is disproportionately low, especially in comparison to the enormous effort that has been invested on the related field of object classification.
-However, this situation seems to change during the last few years and the number of works dedicated to this problem keeps growing~\cite{Isola2015,liu2017jointly,gouidis2022,Soucek2022}.
+Despite the importance of OSC, the amount of research on this problem is notably limited, particularly when compared with the research on the related area of object classification.
+However, this seems to have changed during the last few years as the number of works dedicated to this problem keeps growing~\cite{Isola2015,gouidis2022,Soucek2022,10376814}.
+Large-scale video datasets~\cite{Grauman_2022_CVPR,10376814} of human-object interactions now offer rich annotation data related to object state changes and define new problems and establish benchmarks and challenges related to object state detection and classification~\cite{Grauman_2022_CVPR}.